AdobeDocs/experience-manager-cloud-service.sv-SE/help/onboarding/getting-access-to-aem-in-cloud/creating-a-program.md

 ![](assets/create-program-2.png)

 >[!NOTE]
->Om det redan finns ett program visas **Lägg till program** överst till höger på landningssidan, vilket visas i bilden nedan.
+>If a program already exists, then you will see **Add Program** on the top right of the landing page, as shown in the figure below.

 ![](assets/create-program-add.png)

 ## Skapa ett demoprogram {#create-demo-program}

 >[!NOTE]
->
-Ett demonstrationsprogram är detsamma som ett sandlådeprogram i användargränssnittet i Cloud Manager.
+>Ett demonstrationsprogram är detsamma som ett sandlådeprogram i användargränssnittet i Cloud Manager.

 Följ stegen nedan för att skapa ett sandlådeprogram: